-Bosnia: IFC to help local company Energy 3 in wind farm development4.
-October 2016. / SEE Energy News
+Bosnia: IFC to help local company Energy 3 in wind farm development, SEE Energy News

 International Financial Corporation (IFC), a member of the World Bank Group, is helping Energy 3, the leading company in the field of renewable energy sources in Bosnia and Herzegovina (BiH), in the development of two wind farms with the aim of diversifying energy sources in the country and encourage production from renewable energy sources.